So what are dependencies in project management?

 Types of dependencies based on conditions

-Here are some of the common dependencies you may face.
+Here are some of the common major dependencies you may face.

-Logical dependencies, also known as casual dependencies, are the ones that occur naturally in a workflow, and you can’t dodge them.
+Logical dependencies, also known as causal dependencies, are the ones that occur naturally in a workflow, and you can’t dodge them.

 You can’t carry out tasks with logical dependencies simultaneously.